mongodb/docs/source/includes/list-tables/third-party-integration-settings-ui.rst

        Webhook settings.

-       If your webhook requires HTTPS, you must :ref:`import import your CA certificate into the Ops Manager trust store <add-ca-cert-to-om>`.
+       If your webhook requires HTTPS, you must :ref:`import your CA certificate into the Ops Manager trust store <add-ca-cert-to-om>`.

    * - CA Flowdock Settings